SpaceBarLabs/engineering.spacebarlabs.com/_posts/2025-02-20-Fix-virbr0-transport-endpoint-is-not-connected.md

 author: "Benjamin Oakes"
 ---

 I use `virt-manager` (Virtual Machine Manager) on Ubuntu to run virtual machines, mostly for development.
 Recently, I've been preferring to do all development within a virtual machine that I can easily create.
 All too often, something will go wrong with the host OS if I develop directly on it.
 Yes, even if I use Docker.
 (If you use Docker for Mac, you're running Linux within a VM, which is essentially a similar approach.)
-I've chosen to use `virt-manager` over GNOME Boxes and VirtualBox because it's much lighter weight.
+I've chosen to use `virt-manager` over GNOME Boxes and VirtualBox because it's much lighter weight but more feature-rich than GNOME Boxes.
 My understanding is that it uses more Linux kernel features to achieve this.
 It's nice.
 Except for when it stops working.

 ## The Error